 Perhaps most significant of all, the iron hull is believed to have severely interfered with the compass readings as they sailed.
 They thought they had been travelling south but instead they’d been travelling due west and straight towards the treacherous rocks of Lambay Island.

 In subsequent investigations, White Star Line was heavily criticized for rushing the launch of the ship without ensuring its safety standards and for the faults in the design.
 The company eventually declared bankruptcy and its name was taken by another shipping firm.

 Tayleur Fund Medal Awards

 After the sinking of the Tayleur, a fund was established to help the victims.
 The fund paid out money to the survivors and paid for funerals for the victims.
 With that taken care of, there was a surplus fund of £600 which was used to award medals for heroism in the Irish Sea.

-In the early days of the Fund cash awards were made for rescue work and money given to the surviving seamen to accommodate and assist them.
-Among the recipients of the the Tayleur medal was Captain John McNeil Boyd of the guard-ship H. M. S. AJAX. who perished while attempting rescue of the Two colliers, the brigantine INDUSTRY and the brig NEPTUNE, which had been washed onto the rocks at the back of the east pier at Kingstown.
+In the early days of the fund, cash awards were made for rescue work and money given to the surviving seamen to accommodate and assist them.
+Among the recipients of the Tayleur medal was Captain John McNeil Boyd of the guard-ship H. M. S. Ajax. who perished while attempting a rescue of the two colliers, the brigantine Industry and the brig Neptune, which had been washed onto the rocks at the back of the east pier at Kingstown (Dun Laoghaire).